cracine79/EVTDontS/README.md

 ```

-For quizzes focusing on the users' weak spots, the backend first uses current progress data to calculate percentage of questions answered correctly for each topic that they have faced to date.
-It also calculates the user's average score on all questions faced as a comparision.
+For quizzes focusing on the user's weak spots, the backend first uses current progress data to calculate percentage of questions answered correctly for each topic that they have faced to date.
+It also calculates the user's average score on all questions faced as a baseline to compare against.

 ```
         ...